RetroDECK/ES-DE/THEMES-DEV.md

 #### helpsystem

 The helpsystem is a special element that displays a context-sensitive list of actions the user can take at any time.
 You should try and keep the position constant throughout every screen.
 Note that this element does not have a zIndex value, instead it's always rendered on top of all other elements.
+It also has to have its name attribute set to `help` or the configuration will not get loaded.

 It's possible to set this element as right-aligned or center-aligned using a combination of the `pos` and `origin` properties.
 For example `<pos>1 1</pos>` and `<origin>1 1</origin>` will place it in the lower right corner of the screen.